dypflying/chimestack-docs/content/en/_index.md

 {{% blocks/lead color="primary" %}}
 ChimeStack is a lightweight cloud computing infrastructure as a service (IaaS) software.
-ChimeStack helps companies and organizations quickly build and operate private cloud environments.
-ChimeStack improves the storage's efficiency in hyper-converged environments by shortening the I/O path.
-ChimeStack is designed for small-scale cloud infrastructure as a service and edge computing service scenarios.
+ChimeStack helps companies and organizations easily set up and manage private cloud environments.
+ChimeStack introduces a ChimeStor storage component that shortens I/O paths between computing and storage to improve storage efficiency, especially for a hyper-converged environment.
+ChimeStack is agile, elastic, and simple enough, suitable for small-scale private clouds or edge computing scenarios.
 {.-text-yellow}
 {{% /blocks/lead %}}